Powerlearnproject/se-assignment-6-introduction-to-python-mthimunyethandiwe/README.md

 ├── math_operations.py
 └── geometry.py

-Importing Modules:
+Imperting Modules:
 To use a module in your script, import it using the import statement.
 Example (using the math module): import math

-# Now you can use functions from the math module
-print(math.sqrt(25))  # Square root: 5.0
+ use functions from the match module print(math.sqrt(25))  # Square root: 5.0